On this page:

 Troubleshoot a Gas Heater

-Troubleshooting a gas heater is a little different than electric; though flushing the tank, turning up the temperature, and insulating the pipes are probable fixes for either.
-For gas heaters, take these steps:
+Troubleshooting a gas heater is a little different from an electric one, though flushing the tank, turning up the temperature, and insulating the pipes are probable fixes for either.
+For gas heaters, take these additional steps:

 - Clean the gas burner in a vinegar and hot water solution with a wire brush.